dmh2000/ai-gen/README.md

 `fix the

-WORKING
+WORKING!

+####

+- add comments to can/can.h, can/can.c,c/sender.c and g/main.go

 ## Conclusion

-Answers to the Questions
+Answers to the Questions/help

 - does it save time?
   - yes it helps by generating boilerplate